tw2113/Untappd-WordPress-Widget/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Text changes.
+* New filter: untappd_user_markup.
+Used to provide custom widget output if you want to override default.

 = 1.1 =
 * Fix various lingering issues with labels on the widget.
 * Added some missing strings for translations.